KSheridan86/project-5-RossAnthonyDesigns/README.md

 User Story:

-> Send Private Messages - As a User I should be able to send other users private messages.
+> Home Page - As a User when I first navigate to the page I am directed to the Home/Landing page.

 Acceptance Criteria:
-* Given that I am a user visiting another users profile page I should easily see a button to send a private message.
+* Given that I am a user of the website I am brought to the Home page first.

 Implementation of tests:
-* On all users account pages their is a button to send private messages.
+* Ensure URL for the home page is the first point of contact.

 All Tests Passed &#x2611;